 6. Castor oil pack: Castor oil packs can have some amazing benefits such as helping increase lymphatic flow, reducing inflammation, and relieving cramps when done prior to menstruation.
 Want to try one out for yourself?
-I have a step by step for how to do this on my blog. just head to google and type in ‘calee shea castor oil pack’ and it should pop up!
+I have a step-by-step on how to do this on my blog. just head to Google and type in ‘Calee Shea castor oil pack’ and it should pop up!

-7. Break out the 🍃: *this* medicinal plants may be beneficial for pain and inflammation during menstruation but may not be a good fit for everyone, so do your research as well as use safely and legally!
-My take with this is similar to OTC meds – it can be a great short term solution but we also want to dig into why pain is happening at the root!
+7. Break out the 🍃: *this* medicinal plant may be beneficial for pain and inflammation during menstruation but may not be a good fit for everyone, so do your research as well as use it safely and legally!
+My take with this is similar to OTC meds – it can be a great short-term solution but we also want to dig into why pain is happening at the root!

 8. Organic period care: sooo many people report a decrease in menstrual pain and even heavy flow when switching to low-tox and organic period products. a few of my favorite brands are @itsaugust @our.cora @knix @saaltco @get_rael @sustain